 Until last year, our charitable work focused on supporting disadvantaged and underserved entrepreneurs internationally (and much of it still does).
 But over the years, people often asked us why we don’t do the same here in the US?
 We would mostly respond: the need is so much greater and our scarce dollars go so much farther.
 While this is true on many levels, that answer avoids addressing the social and economic disenfranchisement of African-Americans and other people of color here at home.
 With limited resources, we are not able to be everywhere or help out on every important issue.Read more...

 In theory, impact investment balances positive social and environmental returns with competitive profits to investors.
 But mandating competitive profits for investors often reduces the potential social and environmental impact of investees.
 What if the focus shifted from maximizing profit to maximizing impact, or profiting only modestly enough to make the financial investment sustainable?Read more...

-that is not rooted overwhelmingly in the stock market is not easy.
+Creating a portfolio that is not rooted overwhelmingly in the stock market is not easy.
 It takes serious financial acumen, deep understanding of mission and values objectives alongside impact measurement, and no small amount of due diligence and monitoring.
-Without our partners at 3rd Creek Investments, it is highly unlikely we’d have the bandwidth to go all in […]Read more...
+Without our partners at 3rd Creek Investments, it is highly unlikely we’d have the bandwidth to […]Read more...